 I should’ve known better.
 Kids always seem to know when there’s more to the story.

 As I waited for her to finish her breakfast today, I pulled out my makeup bag at the table and started applying concealer.

 I replied with one of my trusty fallback lines.

-“Mommy, I don’t think you need it to be more beautiful.
+To my surprise, she responded, “Mommy, I don’t think you need it to be more beautiful.
 I think you’re pretty just as you are.
-You don’t need makeup to be pretty.
 What matters is that you’re kind, and you’re kind with or without makeup.”

 My heart melted at her sweet statement.
-Shortly thereafter, my inner voice replied, “But yes, I still need makeup.”
+Shortly thereafter, my inner voice replied, “But I still need makeup.”
 Outwardly, I just looked at her and smiled.
 I thanked her.

-So, I did what any self-respecting woman would do.
+I paused.
+Then, I did what any self-respecting woman would do.
 I said, “You’re right.
 I don’t need makeup to be pretty.”

-And we went about our day, both of us makeup-less and genuinely happy about it–her, because she’s five, and me, because I’m her role model.
-I get to do this right for her.
+And we went about our day, both of us makeup-less and genuinely happy about it–-her, because she’s little, and me, because I’m her role model.
 If I’m going to tell her that what matters most is inner beauty, then I need to live it, especially when she’s watching.
 And asking.

 This was a test.
 It didn’t matter who we’d see today.

 We both know I’ll wear makeup again, and that’s fine, too.
 Sometimes I’ll even put on fancy jewelry or break out my “good jeans” (hey, I’m a Mom).